-4 CODER IN ACTION
+IV.
+CODER IN ACTION

-In this section, we demonstrate the expressiveness of NTA for 7 mainstream NPLs (§4.1).
-Then we present some key designs in CODER that make it practical (§4.2).
-We finally discuss another application, i.e., network verification, upon CODER (§4.3).
+In this section, we demonstrate the expressiveness of NTA for 7 mainstream NPLs (Section IV-A).
+Then we present some key designs in CODER that make it practical (Section IV-B).
+We finally discuss another application, i.e., network verification, upon CODER (Section IV-C).

-4.1 Expressiveness for Diverse NPLs
+A. Expressiveness for Diverse NPLs

 Real programs from Merlin and SNAP.
-We collect 14 programs previously implemented by Merlin [4] and SNAP [2], as listed in Table 3.
+We collect 14 programs previously implemented by Merlin [33] and SNAP [34], as listed in Table III.
 The front ends of CODER can successfully translate all these programs into NTAs, meaning that NTA can indeed cover the semantics of these two languages.

-Pyretic [32] generalizes the abstractions from NetCore [31], and offers a virtual topology construct.
-As discussed in §3.2, NTA can express such semantics by using .\ transitions to connect the nodes that map to the virtual switches.
+Pyretic [3] generalizes the abstractions from NetCore [20], and offers a virtual topology construct.
+As discussed in Section III-B, NTA can express it by using . \ transitions to connect the nodes that map to the virtual switches.

-FlowLog [34] offers a SQL-like query syntax to manipulate packets using the states stored in the controller.
-We successfully express this semantics by mapping the database table/entry used by FlowLog into network variables in NTA, so that such manipulation can take place in the NDP.
+FlowLog [28] offers a SQL-like query syntax to manipulate packets using the states stored in the controller.
+We successfully express this semantics by mapping the database